tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/多人视频会议/多人音视频房间(Windows&Mac)_intl_en.md

 [](id:step2_10)
 ### Step 10.
 Enable screen sharing.
 1. The member calls the `StartScreenCapture` API for screen sharing.
-2. Other members receive the `OnRemoteUserScreenVideoAvailable` callback that notifies them of screen sharing by the member.
+2. Other members receive the `OnRemoteUserScreenAvailable` callback that notifies them of screen sharing by the member.

 >?
 You need to implement the window selection logic for the screen sharing module.
 For the specific implementation, see `ScreenShareWindow.h` in `App`.